xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2025] I was awarded an **<span style="color: red;">Exeter-Fudan Fellowship</span>** to strengthen the collaboration between my Fusion Intelligence Laboratory and Zhongshan Hospital, Fudan University.
 Only three academics at the University of Exeter recieved this fellowship this year.

-[05/2025] Our paper ''[SelectMOT: Improving Data Association in Multiple Object Tracking via Quality-Aware Bounding Box Selection](https://ieeexplore.ieee.org/document/11015693)'' has been accepted by IEEE Sensors Journal.
+[05/2025] Our paper ''[SelectMOT: Improving Data Association in Multiple Object Tracking via Quality-Aware Bounding Box Selection](https://ieeexplore.ieee.org/document/11015693)'' has been accepted by **IEEE Sensors Journal**.
 This is a collaborative paper with Yanshan University.
 Congratulations to all co-authors!
 The video demo can be found in the '[Research](https://xingchenzhang.github.io/research/)' section.

 [04/2025] Our paper "[BGM: Demand Prediction for Expanding Bike-Sharing Systems with Dynamic Graph Modeling" has been accepted by **IJCAI2025**](https://ijcai-preprints.s3.us-west-1.amazonaws.com/2025/8690.pdf).
 This is a collaborative paper with colleagues at the University of Exeter and the University of Warwick.
 Congratulations to all co-authors!